gurkenhunter71/Miniprojekt3/README.md

 Einzelarbeit

-MVC - based on template provided in the course incl. splash screen.
+MVC - based on template provided in the course inclusive splash screen.
 - connect page with main menu and language selection
 - login page with register button - opens new window for user registration
 - list of todos with change password button - opens new window for changing password